 It had started with the recess bell and a single piercing scream.
-A scream that within moments echoed around the school.
-Panicked teachers barred classroom doors in vain, as one by one their students fell to the ground.
-Each clutched their head and added their own tortured voice to the pandemonium.
+A scream that within moments echoed had around the school.
+Panicked teachers barred classroom doors in vain, as one by one their students fell to the ground clutching their heads, adding their own tortured voice to the pandemonium.

 I had been attending a Médecins Sans Frontières conference in Singapore at the time.
 The story had made the news cycle that evening and I recall idly watching it in the bar.
 Another bizarre incident of mass hysteria in a Malaysian school.
-I recall thinking how odd it was, but the rest of our group turned up and frankly I don’t recall much else of that evening.
+I recall thinking how odd it was at the time, but the rest of our group turned up and frankly I don’t recall much else of that evening.

-That should have been the end of it, and it would have been if it hadn’t been for Siti raising the topic, deliberately loudly at breakfast the next morning.
-The beleaguered school had been her alma mater and the stories she had heard from friends overnight had her worried.
+That should have been the end of it and it would have been if it hadn’t been for Siti raising the topic, deliberately loudly, at breakfast the next morning.
+The beleaguered school had been her alma mater and the stories she’d heard from close friends had her worried.
 Worried enough that she was flying home that evening.
 Siti always did have a habit of running towards her fears.
-At least this time I wouldn’t be following her into a warzone.
+I was just thankful that this time, I wouldn’t be following her into a warzone.

-It took a few days for us to begin piecing together an initial account of what had happened.
+It had taken us a few days to begin piecing together an initial account of what had happened.
 The school was still closed, and the faculty were initially unwilling to discuss the incident.
-They had not banked on Siti’s knack for cutting through bureaucracy.
+They hadn’t banked on Siti’s knack for cutting through bureaucracy.
 Patient zero, that first girl, had described a dark figure that had crept up on her as the bell had rung.
 A face of pure evil, accompanied by a vision of unimaginable horror.
-The imagery was so distressing that she had fainted in a fit on the classroom floor.
+The image was so distressing that she had fainted in a fit on the classroom floor.
 All the affected girls had described the same dark figure and terrifying vision.

-More disturbing was that the scene had been replicated in four other classrooms, all exactly at the same time.
+More disturbingly the scene had been replicated in four other classrooms, all exactly at the same time.
 There was no patient zero, there were four!
 That was our first breakthrough.
-The grainy CCTV footage of four girls in four different classrooms screaming at exactly the same time was chilling.
+The grainy CCTV footage of four girls in four different classrooms suddenly screaming at the same time was chilling.
 It cast the first stone of doubt at the generally accepted mass hysteria hypothesis and hinted at something else.

-We spent a week eliminating the biological, chemical and radiologically factors.
+We spent a week eliminating biological, chemical and radiological factors.
 The school had remained closed.
 There were suggestions it might never reopen.
-Siti had been relentless calling in favours from scientists and medical specialists across the globe.
-Even with this global effort, the nature of the incident, its cause, still alluded us.
+Siti had been relentless, calling in favours from scientists and medical specialists across the globe.
+In spite of this global effort, the nature of the incident, its cause, still alluded us.

-The key lay in why only some of the students had reacted.
+We knew the key lay in why only some of the students had reacted.
 If we could get to the bottom of that we might be able to get somewhere.
-Having eliminated most of the physical causes I was starting to reluctantly lean towards psychological factors.
+Having eliminated most physical factors we started reluctantly leaning towards the psychological.
 I wasn’t a fan of the vague hysteria label it simply didn’t answer any questions.
-We’d already interviewed a good cross-section of the girls and although they described exactly the same experience delving into their backgrounds rapidly introduced far too many variables.
-If there was a common shared triggering factor we stood no chance of finding it.
-Or at least that’s what I had thought.
+After interviewing a good cross-section of the girls, I’d hope to pinpoint some common cultural trigger.
+Delving into their backgrounds though rapidly introduced far too many variables, too much diversity even from girls in the same street.
+If there was a common shared psychological predisposition we stood no chance of finding it, or at least that’s what I had thought.

 Enter Dr Amy Price a psychology researcher based in California.
 She had the intriguing idea of constructing what she referred to as an advanced psychometric screening test.
-I had my doubts from her description, it kept coming back to the number of variables.
-I agreed anyway.
-If it helped advance her research at least something useful might come out of the bizarre situation.
+I had my doubts from her description, it kept coming back to the number of variables but I agreed anyway.
+If it helped her research at least something useful might come out of the bizarre situation.

 Against all odds, the AI was claiming to have found a correlation.
 There was a “meme” that one group had that the others did not.
 It’s the first time I’d heard the term meme used beyond the scope of an amusing cat video.
 Dr Price set me straight; knowledge fragments were grouped and correlated into “memes”.
 The AI had identified some knowledge or experience in the positive group that did not appear in the negative group.
 Dr Price was reluctant to disclose specifically what it was, arguing it could influence the outcome of any practical test.